digitopvn/diginext-docs/docs/contributing/development-workflow.md

 > *I use `pnpm` instead of `npm` because I find it a bit faster.
 Therefore, I recommend that you also use `pnpm`, especially since I have set up some scripts in `package.json` that utilize `pnpm`.*
 >

-## Diginext Server & CLI
+## DXUP Server & CLI

 After cloning `[digitopvn/diginext](https://github.com/digitopvn/diginext)`, run `npm install` to fetch its dependencies.
 Then, you can run several commands:

-1. `npm run dev` runs Diginext Server locally, the Dashboard UI should be: http://localhost:6969
+1. `npm run dev` runs DXUP Server locally, the Dashboard UI should be: http://localhost:6969
 2. `npm run lint` checks the code style.
 3. `npm run build` to build the TypeScript to JavaScript at `dist/` and link the current directory to global `node_modules`, so you can test your CLI commands locally.